 [Aldrin, from the 1969 Technical Debrief - "The hatch moved inward very easily.
-As I faced the hatch, I moved the (spare, non-EVA Hasselblad) camera from its position on the right side (the CDR's side) of the floor, up onto the (plus) Z-27 bulkhead (the forward face of what is also called the midstep).
+As I faced the hatch, I moved the (spare, non-EVA Hasselblad) camera from its position on the right side (Buzz's right as he came in) of the floor, up onto the (plus) Z-27 bulkhead (on what is also called the midstep).
 (In getting in) I had very little difficulty, again using the same technique that Neil used (at the start of the EVA when he went part way out and then tested his ability to re-enter).
 About halfway in, make a concerted effort to arch your back to keep the PLSS down by keeping your belly down against the floor.
 This affords you the least profile going in.
 There didn't seem to be any exertion at all associated with raising yourself up and transitioning to a point where you can bring your knees on inside the cockpit, and then moving from a kneeling (position) to an upright position.
 It all seemed to work quite smoothly.
 When there is a large bulk (that is, the PLSS), attached to you, you have to be careful.
 Once you get inside, before you start to turn around, you must make adequate allowance for all this material behind you."]111:28:02 McCandless: Neil, this is Houston.
 Did the Hasselblad magazine go up on that sample return container also?

 [Armstrong, from the 1969 Technical Debrief - "That was an interface problem.
 As a matter of caution, each person should be helping the other as much as possible.
 The first man in has the biggest problem, at least when he gets inside the cockpit.
 He has nobody to help him with clearance and I'm sure he must use a good bit of caution."]